 Abstract and Brief Summary of my Restructuring Proposal

-Both campuses would have clearer institutional identities and purpose if they are branded and managed as free-standing state universities.
-Their independent budgets and local decision-making authority shall protect them from the politics and policies of ASU's centralized administrative structure.
-Furthermore, they provide a large enough venue away from the high-cost, heavy research UA and ASU Tempe campuses to educate a high-volume of students at a lower per unit cost to both the student and the State of Arizona.
+The West and Polytechnic campuses would have clearer institutional identities and purpose if they are branded and managed as free-standing state universities.
+Their separate budgets and local decision-making authority shall protect them from the politics and policies of ASU's centralized administrative structure.
+In addition, they provide a large enough venue away from the high-cost and overcrowded main campuses of ASU and UA to educate a high-volume of undergraduate students at a lower per unit cost to both the students of Arizona and the State of Arizona, with ASU and UA issuing enrollment caps to further reduce costs.

-The time has come for ASU's monopoly power as a public, free-standing, 4-year university to finally come to an end for Greater Phoenix’s population of 4 million.
-Arizona needs to restructure its university system to provide greater accountability and accessibility for its residents while stimulating the regional economies of Greater Phoenix and Greater Arizona.
+The time has now come for ASU's monopoly as a public, free-standing, four-year university to finally come to an end for Greater Phoenix’s population of 4.1 million.
+Arizona needs to restructure its university system to provide greater accountability for its residents and to ensure the viability and sustainability of its long-term higher educational and governmental structure while stimulating the regional economies of Greater Phoenix and Greater Arizona.
+The growing Arizona population of 6.8 million deserve to have more than 3 public universities, too, and Arizona will no longer be the national laughing-stock of having only 3 state universities despite now becoming the 14th most populated state in the nation.

-Both campuses would have clearer institutional identities and purpose if they are branded and managed as free-standing state universities.
-Their independent budgets and local decision-making authority shall protect them from the politics and policies of ASU's centralized administrative structure.
-Furthermore, they provide a large enough venue away from the high-cost, heavy research UA and ASU Tempe campuses to educate a high-volume of students at a lower per unit cost to both the student and the State of Arizona.
+The West and Polytechnic campuses would have clearer institutional identities and purpose if they are branded and managed as free-standing state universities.
+Their separate budgets and local decision-making authority shall protect them from the politics and policies of ASU's centralized administrative structure.
+In addition, they provide a large enough venue away from the high-cost and overcrowded main campuses of ASU and UA to educate a high-volume of undergraduate students at a lower per unit cost to both the students of Arizona and the State of Arizona, with ASU and UA issuing enrollment caps to further reduce costs.

-The time has come for ASU's monopoly power as a public, free-standing, 4-year university to finally come to an end for Greater Phoenix’s population of 4 million.
-Arizona needs to restructure its university system to provide greater accountability and accessibility for its residents while stimulating the regional economies of Greater Phoenix and Greater Arizona.
+The time has now come for ASU's monopoly as a public, free-standing, four-year university to finally come to an end for Greater Phoenix’s population of 4.1 million.
+Arizona needs to restructure its university system to provide greater accountability for its residents and to ensure the viability and sustainability of its long-term higher educational and governmental structure while stimulating the regional economies of Greater Phoenix and Greater Arizona.
+The growing Arizona population of 6.8 million deserve to have more than 3 public universities, too, and Arizona will no longer be the national laughing-stock of having only 3 state universities despite now becoming the 14th most populated state in the nation.

 Sunday, February 1, 2009